Skip to navigation

 population or # “at risk” for the event

 Age-adjusted death rates are computed to eliminate the effect of age on crude death rates for purposes of comparison with other rates.
 This is done by applying age-specific rates to a standard population.
 The resulting death rate in the standard population is age-adjusted and can be compared to other death rates age-adjusted to the same standard population.
 Since 1999, all age-adjusted rates have been calculated using the 2000 standard population.
 Other common standards that have been in use in the past are the 1940 and 1970 standards.
-In the following age-adjustment Excel worksheets, enter the appropriate age-specific deaths and population for the year, geographic area, race, sex, and/or cause of death of interest in the gray cells and the resulting age-adjusted rate will appear in the red cell.2000 Standard 1970 Standard 1940 Standard
+In the following age-adjustment Excel worksheet, enter the appropriate age-specific deaths and population for the year, geographic area, race, sex, and/or cause of death of interest in the gray cells and the resulting age-adjusted rate will appear in the red cell.

 Life expectancy is the average number of years of life remaining to a person at a particular age and is often used as a summary measure of the health status of a population.
 The most commonly used life expectancy measure is life expectancy at birth, the number of years a person born in a given year is expected to live.
 Calculation of life expectancy requires birth, death, and population data.
 It is recommended that there be at least 700 deaths in a given geographic area/race/sex group when calculating life expectancy.
 If there are fewer than 700 deaths, multiple years of data may be combined to give life expectancy for a range of years.
 Life expectancy does not change much from year to year and random variation can cause life expectancy to decrease slightly on occasion, therefore the overall trend is key.

 In the following life expectancy Excel workbook, there are separate worksheets for all races and both sexes, males, females, whites, blacks, white males, white females, black males, and black females.
 The k-values in gray in the Qx column (column F) differ for each race and sex as does the value of s (cell D129), therefore the appropriate worksheet must be used for each race/sex combination.
-These values change annually and are available in the Methodology section of the Technical Notes of the annual United States Life Tables publications on the NCHS website.
+These values change annually and are available in the Methodology section of the Technical Notes of the annual United States Life Tables publications.